Eshah7/analytics_cup_research/README.md

 The "Counterfactual" state was creating "ghost" game states that represent what would have occurred without a false run.
 For each identified false run, the opponent closest to the runner at frame_start was determined, assuming they are most likely tracking the runner.

 Next, I created a "hybrid scenario" where the false run never happened, but the rest of the play progressed normally by resetting both the runner and the closest defender's positions.
-To represent an alternate reality where the closest defender maintained their original marking assignment.

-Thereafter, I calculate the false run impact by comparing the EVP between the actual and the counterfactual scenarios.
-I computed the `EPV lift = acutal_epv - ghost_epv`.
+Thereafter, I calculate the false run impact by comparing the EVP between the actual and the counterfactual scenarios: `EPV lift = acutal_epv - ghost_epv`.

 A positive lift indicates the false run is increasing the team's probability of generating a shot.